splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 .. note:: Tips

-   - If you want to add the same subscribers to each of multiple rules, you can add the subscribers to all rules at once by using the :ref:`Manage subscriptions<manage-subs>` option on the Detectors tab under :guilabel:`Detectors & SLOs` after you save the detector.
+   - If you want to add the same subscribers to each of multiple rules, you can add the subscribers to all rules at once by using the :ref:`Manage subscriptions<manage-subs>` option on the :guilabel:`Detectors` tab under :guilabel:`Detectors & SLOs` after you save the detector.

    - You can temporarily stop a detector from sending notifications by :ref:`muting notifications<mute-notifications>`.